-A recent study in which 25 000 galjoen were tagged and released found that the majority of these fish spend their whole lives in a relatively small home area of about 1km of coast, with just a few individuals migrating long distances.
+A fairly recent study in which 25 000 galjoen were tagged and released found that the majority of these fish spend their whole lives in a relatively small home area of about 1km of coast, with just a few individuals migrating long distances.
 This means that galjoen are particularly at risk of overfishing, because it is easy for areas where they live to be targeted, and it is very difficult for these small populations to recover.

 Recent studies (and the experience of anglers themselves) indicates that this once-abundant fish is growing increasingly scarce.
 However, the same studies have also shown that due to the "home areas" of galjoen, those populations in protected areas are stable.
 This poses an interesting situation where the galjoen fishery has been regarded as collapsed since 1997, yet the species itself is not at risk of total extinction.

 The WWF South African Sustainable Seafood Initiative (SASSI) lists both galjoen species as Red - i.e. as a consumer, you should not buy or consume either species of galjoen purchased in South Africa.
 Please be aware, that although it is legal for recreational anglers to catch limited numbers of galjoen at certain times of the year, it is illegal to buy or sell galjoen in South Africa.